-- (1) Subject to regulation 67, a person who receives a ballot paper under this Part is to - (a) retire alone to a compartment or other place provided under regulation 65; and - (b) mark the ballot paper, in accordance with Part 7, so that it cannot be seen by anyone else. - (2) If the person received the ballot paper under regulation 61 (or as a replacement for a ballot paper so received) the person is to put the marked ballot paper into a ballot box. - (3) If the person received the ballot paper under regulation 62 (or as a replacement for a ballot paper so received) the person is to put the marked ballot paper into the ballot paper envelope and seal the envelope and give it to an electoral officer. - (4) On receiving a ballot paper envelope under subregulation (3) an electoral officer is to - (a) put the ballot paper envelope into an envelope marked "provisional voting papers"; - (b) put the application which the person concerned made under regulation 62(1) into the provisional voting papers envelope; and - (c) seal the provisional voting papers envelope and put it into a ballot box. - (5) Subregulation (4)(b) does not apply if the application was made on the provisional voting papers envelope. - (6) The RO or presiding officer is to make sure that the ballot box is supervised or otherwise secure at all times.
+- (1) Subject to regulation 67, a person who receives a ballot paper under this Part is to - - retire alone to a compartment or other place provided (a) under regulation 65; and - mark the ballot paper, in accordance with Part 7, so that (b) it cannot be seen by anyone else. - (2) If the person received the ballot paper under regulation 61 (or as a replacement for a ballot paper so received) the person is to put the marked ballot paper into a ballot box. - If the person received the ballot paper under regulation 62 (or as (3) a replacement for a ballot paper so received) the person is to put the marked ballot paper into the ballot paper envelope and seal the envelope and give it to an electoral officer. - On receiving a ballot paper envelope under subregulation (3) an (4) electoral officer is to - - (a) put the ballot paper envelope into an envelope marked "provisional voting papers"; - (b) put the application which the person concerned made under regulation 62(1) into the provisional voting papers envelope; and - seal the provisional voting papers envelope and put it (c) into a ballot box.